 How We Decided the Best Life Insurance in New Hampshire

-- Customer satisfaction data from the National Association of Insurance Commissioners (NAIC) customer complaint index (we reviewed annual complaint data from 2020 to 2022, the most recent year available)
+Customer satisfaction accounts for 20% using complaint data from the National Association of Insurance Commissioners (NAIC).
+We reviewed annual complaint indices from 2020 to 2022 (the most recent available) to identify companies with consistently satisfied policyholders.

 - 40-year-old nonsmoker

-- Average height and healthy weight
+- Average height with a healthy weight

 - Excellent health rating